129hwa/MISA/README.md

 Pytorch implementation

-This project is built upon facebook@DomainBed.
+This project is built upon facebook@DomainBed and khanrc@MIRO.

 ## Preparation